 At this point, I adjusted any ends of the shelf that needed to be level by using the miter saw, then sanding after.
 Then I applied a mix of special walnut and providical stain to the shelf (I put one then the other stain on).
 After the stain dried, I wiped the shelf with mineral oil to bring out the color even more.

 To install the shelf it will be helpful to have a second person (my daughter, who was 6, helped me).
 I decided where I wanted the shelf at on the wall, height and width, marking each with a pencil (DON’T use a pen).

 Then I took my stud finder (wall kind!) and found the studs, marking again with a pencil.
-After I found two studs closes to where the ends of the shelf will be.
+After I found two studs close to where the ends of the shelf will be.
 Then with the help of my helper, we held the shelf into place.
 I then pre-drilled a 1/8 inch hole through the shelf to the stud in the wall (only doing one side).
-Then I drilled the 2 inch screw into the hole but NOT making it completely flush yet.
+Then I drilled the 2-inch screw into the hole but NOT making it completely flush yet.

 And now our shelf was ready to place pictures.

 SIDE NOTE: A great way to update picture frames is to spray paint them!

 Does anyone else want to create a picture shelf?
 They are very easy to build!